private1147/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/Notes/Readme.md

   v = image.reshape(image.shape[0]*image.shape[1]*image.shape[2],1)  #reshapes the image.
   ```

-- Gradient descent converges faster after normalization of the input matrices.
+- Gradient descent converges faster after normalization of the input matrices because it prevents vanishing gradient descent problem which is caused due to the slope of common activation functions like Sigmoid/ReLU is close to 0 when the input is far away from origin.

 ### General Notes